-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the global studies program at Spring Arbor University in the global studies catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the global studies program at Spring Arbor University in the undergraduate catalog.

 The Global Studies major is designed to provide students with the experiences, language study, and academic coursework necessary to prepare them for a career in international service.
 A student with a Global Studies major will be prepared for a career in communication, diplomacy, the Foreign Service, international business (when combined with business coursework), international development, international human rights, missions, and teaching abroad.
 The Global Studies minor has also been designed to prepare students for rigorous graduate study in the fields of international relations, law, missiology, politics, and sociology.
 Visit our career development section.

 I graduated from Spring Arbor in May 2014 with a degree in Global Studies, with much of my studies focused on the Middle East and human rights issues.
 I chose to go straight into graduate school after completing my undergrad experience at SAU, but took Summer 2014 to intern at The Acton Institute in Grand Rapids, MI.
 There, I worked on projects related to Acton’s PovertyCure series and employed some of the SurveyMonkey skills I learned in Prof. Hawthorne’s classes.